ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## The Profile Claim (profile) {#profile-claim}

-The profile claim is a text string that simply gives the name of the profile to which the token purports to adhere to.
-It may name an IETF document, some other document or no particular document.
+See {{profiles}} for the detailed description of a profile.

+A profile is identified by either a URL or an OID.
+Typically, the URI will reference a document describing the profile.
+An OID is just a unique identifier for the profile.
+It may exist anywhere in the OID tree.
 There is no requirement that the named document be publicly accessible.

-See {{profiles}} for a detailed description of a profile.
+An OID is just a unique identifier for the profile.
+It may exist anywhere in the OID tree.
+The primary purpose of the profile claim is to uniquely identify the profile even if it is a private profile.

+The OID is encoded in CBOR according to {{CBOR-OID}} and the URI according to {{RFC8949}}.
+Both are unwrapped and thus not tags.
+If the claims CBOR type is a text string it is a URI and if a byte string it is an OID.

 Note that this named "eat-profile" for JWT and is distinct from the already registered "profile" claim in the JWT claims registry.